-Anthropology is the study of what it means to be human.
-Linking science and the humanities, we study humans as members of cultures and societies, and as a biological species.
-We ask the big questions that only anthropology can answer.
-For example, can apes talk?
-How did language and culture evolve?
-Is family life the same in Amazonia as in London's East End?
+Anthropology and sociology constitute two approaches to the study of what it means to be human.
+Linking science and the humanities, both disciplines study humans as members of cultures and societies.
+We ask the big questions that only these two disciplines can answer.
+How, for example, did language and culture evolve?
+Is family life the same in Amazonia as it is in London's East End?
 Have women always been oppressed?
 What causes racism and ethnic conflict?
-At UEL the Anthropology programmes combine study of primate societies, the fossil record, archaeology and contemporary social anthropology, including politics, economics, kinship and religion.
-Anthropology's core method is ethnographic fieldwork.
-Students will be trained to carry out participant observation among people within their own community.
-This will lead you to develop professional skills in organising fieldwork, cooperating with others, planning and conducting interviews, making sense of different ways of life, collecting and analysing data, and finally, writing up results.
+We combine study of primate societies, ancient and contemporary societies, focusing on anthropological and sociological approaches to politics, economics, kinship and religion.
+The core method of both anthropology and sociology is ethnographic fieldwork.
+Students taking this programme will be trained to carry out participant observation among people within their own communities and will be given opportunities to develop skills in conducting their own research.
+This leads them to develop professional skills in organising research, cooperating with others, planning and conducting interviews, collecting and analysing data, making sense of those results and finally, writing up findings and conclusions.
 These are transferable skills, relevant to a wide range of careers.
-In this multicultural world, any job involving people needs an anthropologist.